vishnucprasad/stream_lab/README copy.md

 **Experience the power of real-time communication.**

-Stream Lab is a cross-platform application designed to streamline testing and experimentation with Socket.IO connections and events.
-It is built using **Flutter**, enabling support for web, mobile, and desktop platforms.
-By leveraging the **Flutter Bloc architecture** for state management and **Hive** for local data storage, Stream Lab empowers developers to create and manage multiple Socket.IO connections seamlessly across platforms.
+Stream Lab is a Flutter web application designed to streamline testing and experimentation with Socket.IO connections and events.
+By leveraging the **Flutter Bloc architecture** for state management and **Hive** for local data storage, Stream Lab empowers developers to create and manage multiple Socket.IO connections seamlessly.

 ## Key Features

-- **Multiple Connection Support**: Create and manage multiple Socket.IO connections, saving them locally for quick access across platforms.
+- **Multiple Connection Support**: Create and manage multiple Socket.IO connections, saving them locally for quick access.
 - **Custom Connection Configurations**: Easily configure connection names, server URLs, headers, and authentication data.
 - **Event Emitters and Listeners**: Add, edit, and manage multiple event emitters and listeners to test various real-time scenarios.
 - **Flexible Data Handling**: Edit event emitters with support for JSON, Text, or no data, ensuring comprehensive testing.
 - **Enable/Disable Listeners**: Focus testing on specific interactions by toggling event listeners.
-- **Cross-Platform Support**: Available for web, mobile, and desktop, providing developers with flexibility in testing across environments.

 ## Why Stream Lab?